mosmn/Notes/sections/theo/networking/module2.md

 2. Default mod is User exec, to switch to privileged EXEC mode type `enable` and press enter. to return to user exec mode type `disable` and press enter.

-3. To go to a higher level (Global config mode) type `configure terminal` and press enter. to return to privileged EXEC mode type `end` or `exit` and press enter.
+3. To go to a higher level (Global config mode) type `configure terminal` or `config t` and press enter. to return to privileged EXEC mode type `end` or `exit` and press enter.

 ### Navigate Between IOS Modes